spotbot2k/pimcore-simple-forms/docs/024_Using_AJAX.md

 });
 ```

-Obviously the id will be the on of your form (the id of the data object will be different).
+Obviously the id will be the one of your data object.

 The reason why it is not a part of the bundle is the handling of the response - it is bound to your particular UX and UI.